zm1990s/dify-docs/en/guides/knowledge-base/knowledge-and-documents-maintenance.md

 You can enable them in the knowledge base anytime to restore access.

-	• For Sandbox/Free users, inactive knowledge bases will be automatically disabled **after 7 days**.
+	• For Sandbox/Free users, inactive knowledge bases will be automatically disabled after 7 days.
-	• For Professional/Team users, inactive knowledge bases will be automatically disabled **after 30 days**.
+	• For Professional/Team users, inactive knowledge bases will be automatically disabled after 30 days.
 {% endhint %}

 ***